Funding to global health R&D is low but Italy has been vocal about improving market transparency for drugs

 Italy’s support to research and development (R&D) on poverty-related and neglected diseases (PRNDs) has been very low so far

 In 2017, Italy contributed only US$1.5 million to global health R&D, of which 93% went to vaccines research and 7% to basic research at the Italian National Institute of Health, Istituto Superiore di Sanita (ISS).
 All of the funding was for R&D for HIV/AIDS.

 Italy is part of the ‘European and Developing Countries Clinical Trials Partnership’ (EDCTP 2).
 Global health R&D is not featured in the three-year Programming Guidelines and Directions for Italian Development Cooperation 2017-2019 which explains the low funding levels.

 Recently, Italy put forward a resolution on improving market transparency for drugs, vaccines, and other health-related technologies which was accepted by Member States during the 72nd session of the World Health Assembly (WHA) in May 2019.
 The resolution “urges member states in accordance with their national and regional legal frameworks and contexts” to make information on net prices public, and to support dissemination, availability, and overall transparency of procurement price data.
 However, the final resolution does not empower WHO to collect and analyze concrete data on drug manufacturer's production costs, which had been the central aim of earlier drafts of the resolution.

-Ministry of Health is the main funder for global health R&D
+Ministry of Foreign Affairs is the main funder for global health R&D